Attinger-D/QuantifySpatter/README.md

 The image preprocessing step is done with dedicated open source software like GIMP or FIJI.
 The next two steps are done by running the script files provided in this package with the open\-source scientific computing software Octave.
 All the work can be done on your local computer \(Mac, PC, Linux\) or from a web browser using online computing services indicated below.
 While Octave is generally compatible with Matlab, these scripts have not been tested with Matlab and its toolboxes.

+# Video Presentation of the tool
+[https://youtu.be/t4qPyakseR8](https://youtu.be/t4qPyakseR8?si=q3cO7dhipfp4J5ys) describes the following topics:
+-Rationale
+-Concept of the open-source tool
+-Workflow, input and output
+ quantitative measurements of spatter patterns
+-Preprocessing of Images
+-Under the hood: Technology
+-Accuracy and Performance
+-Examples relevant to BPA
+                 Classification
+                 Quality Control
+                 Physical Basis of BPA
+                 Area of Convergence/Origin
+-Download and Contact Info
+-Conclusion, Acknowledgements
+-Bibliography

 # Installation

 ## installation of image preprocessing software or online use